meditationstuff/protocol_1/index.md

 Consider a multivitamin in powder form or in many pills per day, so you can titrate.
 I know multivitamins are supposed to do nothing or be detrimental, but you might find subdoses to be seemingly very helpful.

+[Update 20230410 (xposted in a couple places): I'm becoming more distrustful of *one-shot* (at least) taste stuff because I think my body is saying no to things, but if I put it in my stomach anyway, my body is like "oh, huh, interesting" after a few hours.
+Or like "no, what?!" but after a couple days (or even longer) my body is more on board.
+Gotta do outside view stuff too, which of course I was, but I'm more outside view than I was.]

 [<a href="#145h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]